-- on an actual basis; - on a pro forma basis, giving effect to the Reclassification transactions described under "Prospectus Summary Dual-Class Structure and Implications for Voting Rights"; and - on a pro forma as adjusted basis, after giving effect to (1) the pro forma adjustments set forth above and (2) the net proceeds from the sale by us of shares of Class A common stock in this offering (assuming the underwriters do not exercise their option to purchase additional shares of Class A common stock from us) at an initial public offering price of \$ per share (the midpoint of the estimated price range set forth on the cover page of this prospectus), after deducting underwriting discounts and commissions and estimated offering expenses.
+- on an actual basis; - on an as adjusted basis, giving effect to the Reclassification transactions described under "Prospectus Summary Dual-Class Structure and Implications for Voting Rights"; and - on an as further adjusted basis, after giving effect to (1) the adjustments set forth above, (2) our receipt of the net proceeds from the sale by us of shares of Class A common stock in this offering (assuming the underwriters do not exercise their option to purchase additional shares of Class A common stock from us) at an initial public offering price of \$25.00 per share (the midpoint of the estimated price range set forth on the cover page of this prospectus), after deducting underwriting discounts and commissions and estimated offering expenses and (3) the use of a portion of the net proceeds to repay the outstanding principal balance of \$10.0 million of borrowings under our unsecured line of credit with a correspondent bank, as described further under "Use of Proceeds" above.

-A \$1.00 increase (decrease) in the assumed initial public offering price of \$ per share would increase (decrease) the as adjusted amount of cash and cash equivalents, additional paid-in capital, total stockholders' equity and total capitalization by approximately \$ million, assuming the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same, and after deducting the estimated underwriting discounts and commissions and estimated offering expenses.
-If the underwriters' option to purchase additional shares is exercised in full, the as adjusted amount of each of cash and cash equivalents additional paid-in capital, total stockholders' equity and total capitalization by approximately \$ million, after deducting the estimated underwriting discounts and commissions and estimated offering expenses as described under "Use of Proceeds" above.
+A \$1.00 increase (decrease) in the assumed initial public offering price of \$25.00 per share would increase (decrease) the as further adjusted amount of cash and cash equivalents, additional paid-in capital, total stockholders' equity and total capitalization by approximately \$1.7 million, assuming the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same, and after deducting the estimated underwriting discounts and commissions and estimated offering expenses.
+If the underwriters' option to purchase additional shares is exercised in full, the as further adjusted amount of each of cash and cash equivalents, additional paid-in capital, total stockholders' equity and total capitalization would increase by approximately \$2.0 million, after deducting the estimated underwriting discounts and commissions and estimated offering expenses as described under "Use of Proceeds" above.